 Where the pile shaft is extended above the cut-off level of the working piles in soils which would influence the load bearing capacity of the pile a sleeve shall be left in place during testing to eliminate friction which would not arise in working piles.

-If the cut-off level is below ground level and the shaft is not extended and there is a risk of the borehole collapsing, a sleeve shall be left in place or inserted above the pile shaft or other means satisfactory to the shall be employed.
+If the cut-off level is below ground level and the shaft is not extended and there is a risk of the borehole collapsing, a sleeve shall be left in place or inserted above the pile shaft or other means satisfactory to the Project Manager shall be employed.
 Adequate clearance shall be given between the top of the pile shaft and the bottom of the sleeve to permit unrestricted movement of the pile.

 For piles that are tested in compression the pile head or cap shall be formed to give a plane surface which is normal to the axis of the pile sufficiently large to accommodate the loading and settlement measuring equipment and shall be adequately reinforced or protected to prevent damage due to the concentrated application of load from the loading equipment.